bufbuild-ru/docs/docs/bsr/remote-plugins/custom-plugins/index.md

 ### Push plugin to the BSR

-Make sure you have [authenticated to the BSR](../../authentication/).Once you have a Docker image and a `buf.plugin.yaml` file, run the following command:
+Make sure you have [authenticated to the BSR](../../authentication/).

+Once you have a Docker image and a `buf.plugin.yaml` file, run the following command:

 ```console
 $ buf beta registry plugin push \